Jim Cook

 Concurrently CFO of Progress, Inc. (AI Venture) and Omega-Server Inc. (High Performance Computing Venture).

-As Board Member and CFO of Quadrobot ("Last Mile" Delivery EV vehicle startup) did planning & projections.
+As Board Member and CFO of Quadrobot ("Last Mile" Delivery EV vehicle startup) advised and did projections.

 Representing China, spoke on Entrepreneurship in China at the Kauffman Foundation's 2008 Global Symposium.